timb-103/saas-starter-stack/partials/sections.md

       description: Databases for storing and managing data.
     - name: Hosting
       description: Hosting services for deploying your SaaS.
-    - name: Subscriptions & Payments
+    - name: Subscriptions and Payments
       description: Services for managing subscriptions and payments.
-    - name: Knowledge Base & Help Center
+    - name: Knowledge Base and Help Center
       description: Tools for creating and managing a knowledge base and help center.
     - name: Live Chat
       description: Tools for providing live chat support.